 Labels Don't Matter

-For whatever reason—maybe because it's easier?—it's a quirky thing about humans that have this burning desire to always want a resolute answer to things so we can fit them into little boxes with a label on the front.
+For whatever reason it's a quirky human trait that we all have this burning desire to want resolute answers to things in life so we can fit them into neat little boxes

 When it comes to nutrition, this is a fool's errand.